Stereo Skyline

-Stereo Skyline was an American pop rock band from East Meadow, New York, which was formed in 2006, known for the song "Uptown, Get Around" first heard in The Suite Life Movie.
+Stereo Skyline was an American pop rock band from East Meadow, New York, which was formed in 2006.
+The band's most successful line-up consisted of guitarist and lead vocalist Kevin Bard, drummer Rob Michelsen, bassist Brian Maddox and lead guitarist Clayton Johnson.

-The group has played at The Bamboozle 2007, The Bamboozle Left 2009, The Bamboozle 2009, The 2010 Take Action Tour, The Bamboozle Roadshow 2010, released two EPs and an album, Stuck On Repeat on July 20, 2010, on Columbia Records.
+The group has played at The Bamboozle 2007, The Bamboozle Left 2009, The Bamboozle 2009, The 2010 Take Action Tour, The Bamboozle Roadshow 2010, released two EPs and two albums, Stuck On Repeat and The Good Life.

 History

-2006-07: Formation and The Worst Case Scenario EP
+2006–07: Formation and The Worst Case Scenario EP

-In 2006, Matt Villani left the Pop Punk group, Valet Parking to form a new band, called Stereo Skyline.
+The band formed in 2006 while members of the group were still attending high school in East Meadow, New York.
+Matt Villani left the pop punk group, Valet Parking to form Stereo Skyline.
 Villani initially played piano and synth and sang lead vocals for the band.
 He recruited Jay Marotta and Anthony Purpura of his former band, Aerosol, to play guitar and bass guitar, respectively, Dane Drozdzewicz to play drums and Eddie Dizura of Suddenly October to play guitar.

 Soon after the formation of the first line-up, Drozdzewicz left the band and was temporarily replaced by Chris Capuano of Valet Parking/Set In Color until Purpura was moved to drums.
 Tom Angenbroich of Don't Fall Darling was recruited to play bass guitar and scream.
-Dizura also left and was replaced by his Suddenly October bandmate, Kevin Bard, who was recruited to play guitar and sing backup vocals.
-This remained the line-up for their first EP, The Worst Case Scenario.
+Dizura also left and was replaced by his Suddenly October bandmate, Kevin Bard, who was recruited to play guitar and sing vocals.
+According to Bard, Stereo Skyline was named after their home state of New York and their love for music.

-The Worst Case Scenario was recorded by the producer Nick Zinnanti in his Bethpage, New York, studio and was released in 2006.
-The band toured around Long Island to promote its release.
+They released their first EP, The Worst Case Scenario in 2006.
+The EP was recorded by the producer Nick Zinnanti in his Bethpage, New York, studio.
+While studying at Hofstra University in Hempstead, New York, Rob Michelsen joined Stereo Skyline as the drummer through a mutual friend who told Michaelsen that Bard was looking for a drummer.
+The band toured around Long Island in 2006 and 2007 to promote its release.

-In 2007, the band underwent a major line-up change.
-Bard became the lead vocalist.
-Villani became the backing vocalist, continued on piano, and picked up guitar.
-Purpura switched to playing synthesizer, and Rob Michelsen joined the band to play drums.
-The band played at The Bamboozle for the first time that year.

-2007-08: Major changes and Stereo Skyline EP

-Shortly after their performance at Bamboozle, the band took on the manager Jason Aron of Ozone Management (Boys Like Girls, Hey Monday, We the Kings).
-Aron wanted to take the band in another direction which resulted in the departure of Angenbroich and Purpura in summer 2007.
-As a result, Marotta switched to bass guitar and Bard maintained his role as lead singer, but also picked up guitar.
-The new line-up recorded and released a demo that summer.
+2007–08:Stereo Skyline EP and departure of Villani

+The band signed with Ozone Management in 2007.
 In winter and spring 2008, the band recorded an EP called Stereo Skyline at Stadiumred in Harlem, New York.
-It was released in July 2008.
+It was released on July 16, 2008.
+Despite its lack of chart success, the EP managed to sell 12,000 copies in the US and 150,000 downloads.
 The artwork for the EP was created by Alexander Sheldon of Match & Kerosene and was edited into its final state by Russell Heiman of Nice Guys Finish First.